CrispinStichart/CrispinStichart.github.io/_posts/2021-12-02-the-man-with-two-broken-arms.markdown

 That was the last I ever saw of Lucas.
 Wherever he is now, I hope he's doing better.
 At the very least, he probably doesn't have two broken arms any more, so that's something.

 I went home, showered, and then went and saw *Solo: A Star Wars Story*.
-The movie was incredibly disappointing, but really, what adventure movie can truly compare to the kind of adventure I just lived through?
+The movie was incredibly disappointing, but really, what adventure movie can truly compare to the kind of adventure I just had?